LaJaunieS/french-flash-cards/README.md

 I'll be adding additional sections as I go.
 There's no guarantee that all the translations/spelling are 100% correct.
 Some of the translations may also be a matter of opinion, or specific to the subject.

+4/5/2017- I'm working on adding a "index" section where a user can view all the vocab words and any definitions (conjugations, plural/gender forms, etc.) in a list format organized by section.
+TBD.

 Angular 1.5.7 is controlling the UI-elements.
 CSS was compiled using Sass.